Artanidos/DynPy/README.md

 ### Staging
 While the app is still in test phase it can be rolled out very quickly by just switching ip's from staging to production web server.

+### QML Design
+You can use this app also in a non Python environment to just design and test your QML user interfaces.
+This app is like a web browser but it feels more like a desktop application.

 ## Usage
 While developing your app you can run a simple web server with this command inside of your source folder: `python3 -m http.server`